chainstack/docs/docs/api/solana/gettransaction.md

 **Parameters:**

-* `<string>` - transaction signature as base-58 encoded string
+* `<string>` — the transaction signature as base-58 encoded string.
-  * `(optional) <object>` - Configuration object containing the following optional fields:
+  * `(optional) <object>` — the configuration object containing the following optional fields:
-  * `(optional) encoding: <string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (slow), "base64".
-If the parameter is not provided, the default encoding is "json". "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the transaction.message.instructions list.
-If "jsonParsed" is requested, but a parser cannot be found, the instruction falls back to standard JSON encoding (accounts, data, and programIdIndex fields).
+  * `(optional) encoding: <string>` — the encoding for each returned transaction, either `json`, `jsonParsed`, `base58` (slow), `base64`.
+If the parameter is not provided, the default encoding is `json`. `jsonParsed` encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the transaction.message.instructions list.
+If `jsonParsed` is requested, but a parser cannot be found, the instruction falls back to standard JSON encoding (accounts, data, and programIdIndex fields).
-  * `(optional) commitment: <string>` - Commitment; "processed" is not supported.
-If the parameter is not provided, the default is "finalized".
+  * `(optional) commitment: <string>` — the commitment; `processed` is not supported.
+If the parameter is not provided, the default is `finalized`.
-  * `(optional) maxSupportedTransactionVersion: <number>` - set the max transaction version to return in responses.
+  * `(optional) maxSupportedTransactionVersion: <number>` — the max transaction version to return in responses.
 An error will be returned if the requested transaction is a higher version.
 Only legacy transactions will be returned if this parameter is omitted, and any versioned transaction will prompt the error.

 **Returns:**

-* `<null>` - if the transaction is not found or not confirmed.
+* `<null>` — if the transaction is not found or not confirmed.
-  * `<object>` - if the transaction is confirmed, an object with the following fields:
+* `<object>` — if the transaction is confirmed, an object with the following fields:
-    * `slot: <u64>` - the slot this transaction was processed in.
+  * `slot: <u64>` — the slot this transaction was processed in.
-    * `transaction: <object|[string,encoding]>` - Transaction object, either in JSON format or encoded binary data, depending on encoding parameter.
+  * `transaction: <object|[string,encoding]>` — the transaction object, either in JSON format or encoded binary data, depending on encoding parameter.
-    * `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch) of the transaction's processing.
-Null if not available.
+  * `blockTime: <i64 | null>` — the estimated production time, as Unix timestamp, seconds since the Unix epoch, of the transaction's processing. `null` if not available.

 **Example:**